frconor-ebook/meditations/_posts/2025-07-09-rich-before-god.md

 We are told many times in Scripture that we have to seek the things that are above, where Christ is seated at the right hand of God.
 St. Paul says, "Set your mind on the things that are above, not on the things that are below" (Col. 3:2).

-And on another occasion Our Lord says, "Store up for yourselves treasures in heaven, where thieves do not break in and steal, and dust and moth do not consume" (cf. Matt.
+And on another occasion Our Lord says, "Store up for yourselves treasures in heaven, where thieves do not break in and steal, and dust and moth do not consume" (*cf*.
+Matt.
 6:20).

 We need to be wary of storing up for ourselves treasures on earth, because the things of this world last a relatively short period of time, and they cannot fill the longings of the human heart.

 A good thing to examine your conscience on when you go to Confession is your spirit of detachment, spirit of poverty, spirit of generosity.
-Do I have things that I really don\'t need?
+Do I have things that I really don't need?
 Am I using well the things I have?

 We could spend our lifetime trying to have and have and have, like this man in the parable.
 But God may have planned that we have to give an account of our soul tomorrow.
 He has told us He will come "like a thief in the night" (1 Thess.
-5:2; cf. Matt.
+5:2; *cf*.
+Matt.
 24:43).

 God invites us to give while we have time, while we have the light.
 We should be trying to give a little more than our peers.
 People should be surprised that we are earning so much, but yet we give so much.
 We seem to give more than we earn.
 It is a good thing to try and live a little bit at a lower level than your peers.
 Give away everything that you can.

 There may be a great temptation to pass on to your children great wealth.
 But that is a very good way to ruin their lives.
-They don\'t have to strive and work like you have done to achieve what you have.
+They don't have to strive and work like you have done to achieve what you have.

 The greater part of life can be spent in pain and suffering.
 The Psalms say, "Every life passes like the wind; barely a trace is left behind" (Ps.
 103:16).